Kim Kardashian Offered A Job At Famed Lawyer Robert Shapiro’s Firm

 “The state bar doesn’t care who you are.
 Everyone can take this route if you live in a state where this is allowed.
 It’s true I did not finish college,” Kim said, adding that she had more than enough credits to “read the law” in an office while surrounded by lawyers.

-Fans can see more of Kim Kardashian’s journey by watching Season 16 of Keeping Up With the Kardashians on Sunday nights.
+Fans can see more of Kim Kardashian’s journey by watching Season 16 of Keeping Up with the Kardashians on Sunday nights.